Revised and updated on 25th March 2021

 Similarly, if anyone wants to plant wild flowers on any of the sites I have mentioned, please feel free to do so.
 Planting has taken place by individuals on the small garden opposite the Sports and Social Club at various times and in December, it doubled up as a Christmas tableau.

 We all would like to see our village clean and tidy and free from litter.
 Similarly, we need to make sure that our open spaces look well cared for.
 If they look neglected, they could come under pressure to be developed! .

 The Conservation Group will this year as every year, once again be providing hanging baskets to decorate the village.
-The long awaited full restructuring of the steps at the eastern end of the Whins will hopefully be carried out as planned, by TCV, once the lockdown has eased.
+The long awaited full restructuring of the steps at the eastern end of the Whins was also carried out as planned, by TCV, once the lockdown had eased.

 When we do carry out work, it is at irregular intervals and is far from onerous!